 The New Zealand Register of Recreation Professionals is an independent public register which recognises the qualifications and experience of sport and recreation professionals in New Zealand.
 From guides to lifeguards, instructors to assessors, and more.

 The NZRRP website lets members of the public see who is qualified and whether they have kept their qualifications current to industry standards.

 For employers, NZRRP is the quick and easy way to see, monitor and manage the credentials of paid and unpaid staff, and showcase the credentials of their staff publicly.

 The register can help meet health and safety requirements, and gives existing and prospective clients confidence.

 ActiveCV and NZRRP work together.
 So, getting your ActiveCV account up to date will automatically update your information on NZRRP.

-We send out an electronic Schools Newsletter three times a year with information on the latest Skills Active news, any issues associated with moderation, and good practice tips.
+We send out a Schools and Providers Newsletter three times a year with information on the latest Skills Active news, any issues associated with moderation, and good practice tips.